Rain closes some polling venues as Fiji elects new leader

-SUVA, Fiji (AP) - Heavy rainfall was affecting some voting in Fiji's general election Wednesday, as two men who led different military coups battled for control of the island nation.
+SUVA, Fiji (AP) - Fiji on Wednesday night was waiting to see which of two men who led different military coups would win the nation's general election after heavy rainfall affected voter turnout.

-The bad weather prompted the Elections Office to close 17 polling venues, affecting some 6,000 voters, according to the Fiji Times.
-Those people would get a chance to vote at a later date, the Times reported.
+The bad weather prompted officials to close more than 20 polling venues, affecting more than 7,000 voters who were promised the chance to vote at a later date.

+Opinion polls indicate Prime Minister Voreqe Bainimarama is poised to win a second term after he first held democratic elections in 2014, eight years after seizing power in a coup.

 Fiji has not allowed the political tensions to take a toll on its vital tourism industry, which promotes the Pacific nation's pristine, sunny beaches and friendly, welcoming people.
 Given the history of coups, political stability has been a big issue leading up to the election, as have racial tensions and economic issues.